orta-afk/Oopsie-Economy/brainDump.md

 - [ ] get the basic game loop done

 > ohh fucking hell i am still stuck with this basic shits i don't think i can i don't think so

+# Alr i failed to finish in time but i will finish it.. never give up they say